DONGRYEOLLEE1/DONGRYEOLLEE1/README.md

 # 👋 **Hi there** 👋

-  I always become pursuing to an improval person who doing one's best in own's field❕❗
+  I always try to pursue a person who does one's best in own's field❕❗